Antondimitrov9605/CL-RAM-PUBLISH/README.md

 ## Author

-**Anton Dimitrov** — MSc Cybersecurity
+**Anton Zdravkov Dimitrov** — MSc Cybersecurity

 ## Disclaimer

 This tool is designed exclusively for **academic security research** and **authorized safety auditing**.
+The adversarial testing capabilities are intended to identify and help mitigate safety vulnerabilities in LLMs.
 Use responsibly and in compliance with applicable laws and institutional review policies.